nicohein/airflow-local/README.md

 The Dockerfile is based on https://github.com/puckel/docker-airflow.

-To get started with this project do the following steps:
+To get started with this project do the following steps.

 Create the folder structure to match: